jfecher/ante/README.md

         print "3 is greater than 2"
     else
         print "Invalid laws of mathematics, please try again in an alternate universe"

-~Significant whitespace is purely optional, though recommended fun myFunction: {
-    if 3 > 2 then {
-        print "3 is greater than 2"
-    }else{
-        print "Invalid laws of mathematics, please try again in an alternate universe" }
-}
 ```
 * Reference counted smart pointers by default while keeping the ability to create raw pointers
 * Unique pointers used whenever possible automatically